copytradecat/mono/README.md

 CopyTradeCat is a Discord bot and web application for copy trading on the Solana blockchain.

+## Features

+- Discord bot for copy trading
+- Web interface for managing settings and wallets
+- Integration with Solana blockchain for trading

 ## Getting Started

 ### Prerequisites